nihaldhamani/academic-kickstart/content/project/seeker-vision/index.md

 <center>{{< figure src="seeker-contouring.png" title="An example of Cygnus contouring" >}}</center>

-## Ongoing Work and Acknowledgements
+## Ongoing Work

 The Seeker team at JSC has chosen to fund continued research in order to develop a system capable of computing relative pose using a monocular camera.

+## Acknowledgements

-Check out the websites of my research partners and their versions of the Seeker-Vision Project:
+Check out the websites of my research partners and their versions of the Seeker Vision project:

   * [Gavin Martin](https://www.gavincmartin.com/project/seeker-vision/)
   * [Carson Schubert](https://carsonschubert.com/seeker/)